marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 On top of that, Marko has the potential to be optimized even more in the future with more improvements to the compiler.

-Based on our observations, the main reason that Marko surpasses React when rendering the same page on the server is that Marko has full control over the _how_.
-The Marko compiler produces a program that renders a template in a single pass and it makes lots of optimizations at compile-time.
+Based on our observations, the main reason that Marko surpasses React when rendering the same page on the server is that Marko has almost full control over the _how_.
+The Marko compiler produces a program that renders a template in a single pass, and it makes lots of smart optimizations at compile-time.
 For example, Marko concatenates all static blocks of HTML and it removes extra whitespace—all at compile-time.
 In contrast, JSX is sugar on top of JavaScript that serves as a tree building language and React is purely a runtime engine.
 Once JSX is used to render a tree of nodes on the server, it is then necessary to walk the entire tree to serialize it to HTML for sending to the browser.

-Building and traversing a tree requires more memory and CPU than just running a program that renders HTML in a single pass.
+Building _and_ traversing a tree requires more memory and CPU than just running a program that renders HTML in a single pass.

 ## Readability

 While readability can be subjective, let's compare a Marko template with a JSX program.
-In both examples, the Marko template and the JSX program will produce the same HTML, but as you can see below, the readability of the code is very different:
+In both examples, the Marko template and the JSX program will produce the same HTML output, but as you can see below, the readability of the code is very different:

 ___React JSX:___